One of my favourite rock bands is the Canadian trio, Rush. I have seen them live in concert 5 times between 1981 and 2013.

 Summary

 Your solicitor does get paid – by insurers – if your personal injury claim is successful.
-The real question is whether that recovery of costs is ‘enough’ for them or whether they feel the need to look to you for a top-up out of the compensation you are receiving.
+The real question is whether that recovery of costs is ‘enough’ for them or whether they feel the need to look to you for a top-up out of the compensation you are receiving (and, if so, to what level of Success Fee).

-If you are dealing with a solicitor who feels it necessary to take a percentage of your compensation, if your claim is successful, obvious questions to ask the solicitor are:
+If you are dealing with a solicitor who feels it necessary to take 20 per cent of your compensation if your claim is successful, an obvious question to ask the solicitor is:

-- Specifically, what is/are the risk(s) which justifies the solicitor in levying a particular percentage?
+- What is/are the risk(s) specific to your case which justifies/justify the solicitor in levying 20 per cent?

 Yes, there are costs to be borne by the solicitor as the case goes along.
 These can run to thousands of pounds.
 Your solicitor can, and will, insure against the risk that the claim fails, so these costs will be recoverable.